Trump lawyer ignores porn star's offer to return hush money

 “The President and Mr. Cohen have purposely ignored our settlement offer, thus doubling down on their efforts to muzzle Ms. Clifford and prevent her from telling the American people what happened,” Avenatti tweeted.“Time to buckle up.”

-Clifford could face a $1 million penalty if she breaks the non-disclosure agreement.
-She taped an interview with CBS News’ 60 Minutes program last week that has yet to be broadcast.
+Clifford could face a $1 million penalty if she breaks the nondisclosure agreement.
+She taped an interview with CBS News’“60 Minutes” program last week that has yet to be aired.

 The White House referred the matter to Trump’s personal attorney for comment.
-Neither Cohen, nor his lawyer Lawrence Rosen responded to a request for comment.
+Neither Cohen, nor his lawyer, Lawrence Rosen, responded to a request for comment.

-Avenatti filed a lawsuit last week in Los Angeles, claiming Trump never signed the non-disclosure agreement that his lawyer made with her, rendering it null and void, and making public the agreement and related documents.
+Avenatti filed a lawsuit last week in Los Angeles, claiming Trump never signed the nondisclosure agreement that his lawyer made with her, rendering it null and void, and making public the agreement and related documents.

+On Friday, the lawyer filed a document to remove the judge assigned to the case.
+Avenatti told Reuters it is not appropriate for Judge Elizabeth Feffer, now in Los Angeles Superior Court, to preside over a case in which the president is a defendant, because she is pursuing a federal judgeship.

+A spokeswoman for the court did not immediately respond to a request for comment.

 White House spokeswoman Sarah Sanders told a briefing last week that Trump had won an arbitration proceeding against Clifford.

-Reporting by Karen Freifeld; Editing by Susan Thomas
+Reporting by Karen Freifeld; editing by Susan Thomas and Jonathan Oatis